Do I get to choose which family adopts my child?

 - You exchange pictures every three months or twice a year.

-- You keep in touch via email.
+- You keep in touch via email or social media.

 How do I know my child went to a good family?